 When you're sifting through your News Feed, what tends to catch your attention?
 More likely than not, it's YouTube videos, pictures, animated GIFs, and other visual content, right?

-But what this does mean is that creating visuals such as infographics, charts, graphs, animated GIFs, and other shareable images will do wonders for catching your readers' attention and enhancing your text-based content.
+While text-based content is always important when seeking answers to a question, creating visuals such as infographics, charts, graphs, animated GIFs, and other shareable images can do wonders for catching your readers' attention and enhancing your article or report.

 Hi.
-I’m Bethany, and I will be the first to tell you that I’m not naturally artistic.
-And yet, I’m doing data visualization at HubSpot, where I spend most of my days creating infographics and other visuals for blog posts.
+I'm Bethany, and I will be the first to tell you that I'm not naturally artistic.
+And yet, I found a strength in data visualization at HubSpot, where I've spent most of my days creating infographics and other visuals for blog posts.

-So, while I wouldn’t say I’m naturally artistic, I have learned how to create compelling visual content.
-And so can you.
+So, while I wouldn't say I'm naturally artistic, I have learned how to create compelling visual content.
+So can you.